 - "How can I support you best?
 Are you safe now?"

 You can support the survivor by offering to accompany them or find more information.

 - "Let’s brainstorm together what to do next."

 - "You have options, would you like me to tell you about the different resources available?"

 Let the survivor talk about their experience if they come to you.
 This will validate their reactions and help them feel more “normal” and less alone.
-Some survivors blame themselves up about what they did or didn’t do.
+Some survivors blame themselves for what they did or didn’t do.
 It’s important for them to understand that they were having a trauma response, much of which is dictated by the brain.
-Focusing on their resilience & survival is affirming.
+Focusing on their resilience and survival is affirming.